Create a holistic science communication strategy

 After having worked as an academic researcher for several years, I became a science communicator and science writer.
 My first science communication project was BacterialWorld, an educational blog to tell engaging stories about how bacteria impact our daily lives.

 By starting this blog, I learnt how to holistically create an online science communication project, including science writing, website building, social media and email marketing, SEO and follower engagement.
-Based on this blog, I even created and published a colouring book for children and adults.
+I learnt how to evaluate the impact of a science communication project and even created and published a colouring book for children and adults.

-As I enjoy launching novel and far-reaching science communication projects, I would be happy to also help you raise awareness of your research project.
-By combining different campaigns into a holistic science communication strategy, we make sure that your project will get the attention it deserves.
+As I enjoy launching novel and far-reaching science communication projects, I would be happy to help you raise awareness for your research project.
+By combining different campaigns into a holistic science communication strategy, we make sure that your project gets the attention it deserves.

 How else may I help you?